dxyz004/dear-diary/content/midtermoutline.md

     [3354_oo_process.pdf](https://heuristic-brahmagupta-965a2c.netlify.app/uploads/3354_oo_process.pdf)

     [3354_s20_june3-2020.pdf](https://heuristic-brahmagupta-965a2c.netlify.app/uploads/3354_s20_june3-2020.pdf)

+	Use All to Achieve OO:
+	- Inheritance: Is an ability to inherit.
+Function implementations (behaviors) by a subclass from a super class.
+Main benefit is software reuse.
+	"No silver bullet".
+	Drawback: class hierarchy.
+	- Polymorphism: Is an ability to provide multiple implementations for a single function declaration.
+Simplifies code.
+Complicates testing.
+Superclass shape example: We need to have an array of shapes.
+We can use a general "shape".
+	- Encapsulation: Is hiding an object's state.
+Ex: Not wanting to change attributes.
+Increases reliability--a reliable system doesn't have many bugs on paths of frequent executions.
  2. **Be able to give an overview of the Extreme Programming process from the survey of agile processes**

     _3.1.1.
 Process (Figure 2.
 Life cycle ...)_